JoergHolz/LocalAdmin/README.md

         "matching_path" => "/www/",
 ```

-Lists only folders, which have inside a htdocs/www folder (This is the standard structure I use in my webprojects):
+Lists only folders, which have inside a www/htdocs folder (This is the standard structure I use in my webprojects):

 ```
 $config["project_group"][0] = [
        "directory" => "/absolute/path/to/webroot/",
-        "matching_path" => "/htdocs/www/",
+        "matching_path" => "/www/htdocs/",
 ```

-###Practical Example
+###5.1 Practical Example

 Let's say you have the following folder structure in your webserver root: